 R438-15-18.
 Reporting of Disorders.

-If a diagnosis is made for one of the disorders screened by the Department that was not identified by the Department, the health care provider shall report it to the Department.
+If a diagnosis is made for one of the disorders screened by the Department that was not identified by the Department, the medical home/practitioner shall report it to the Department.

 R438-15-19.
 Statutory Penalties.